Preservation Rights

 3. The preservation protocol’s efficacy must have been rigorously verified through testing on animals.
 At a minimum, the preserved animal brain must be stored for several months while being subjected to an accelerated aging environment (e.g. temperature swings), after which the brain is dissected to look for gross structural damage, and, most crucially, a sufficient number of tissue samples must be extracted from various brain regions and volume imaged using an electron microscope to verify intact neural circuits and to statistically ensure that the procedure has preserved 99.9% of the synaptic connections across the entire brain.
 Application of this protocol must show repeatable quality of preservation and must provide diagnostic checks for efficacy of preservation when applied to human patients (e.g. monitoring of perfusion extent during the surgical procedure, post-preservation MRI imaging of brain, etc.).

-4. Legal rights should be secured for persons in storage such that they have rights similar to those held by living humans in temporally unconscious states today.
+4. Legal rights must be secured for persons in storage such that they have many, but not all, of the rights held by living humans in long-term unconscious states today.
 Specifically:

 1. Persons should be ensured a quality surgical preservation procedure performed by a licensed professional.
 These rights should be on par with the guarantees against malpractice in surgical procedures today.